MominaAli07/mominaali07.github.io/_pages/about.md

 I specialize in applying immersive technologies and machine learning to explore complex research questions and create practical tools that make a difference.
 From diagnostic imaging to virtual training environments, my portfolio highlights projects aimed at improving healthcare outcomes and enhancing user experiences in medical and educational settings.

-A key highlight of my work includes the development of a **virtual reality application** that enables users to interact with digital medical devices using intuitive **hand gestures**, creating more **natural and immersive experiences** for education and simulation.
+A key highlight of my work includes the development of a **virtual reality application** that enables users to interact with digital lab devices using intuitive **hand gestures**, creating more **natural and immersive experiences** for education and simulation.
 This project reflects my broader vision — to design technologies that feel seamless, responsive, and human-centric.

 ## Current Research Interests